 If the Handover Report Type IE is set to "InterRAT ping-pong", then the eNB1 indicates to eNB2 that a completed handover from a cell of eNB2 to a cell in other RAT might have resulted in an inter-RAT ping-pong and the UE was successfully handed over to a cell of eNB1 (indicated with Failure cell ECGI IE).

+If the Handover Report Type IE is set to "Inter-system ping-pong", then the eNB1 indicates to eNB2 that a completed handover from a cell of eNB2 to a cell in NG-RAN might have resulted in an inter-system ping-pong and the UE was successfully handed over to a cell of eNB1 (indicated with Failure cell ECGI IE).

 The report contains the source and target cells, and cause of the handover.
 If the Handover Report Type IE is set to "HO to wrong cell", then the Re-establishment cell ECGI IE shall be included in the HANDOVER REPORT message.
 If the Handover Report Type IE is set to "InterRAT ping-pong", then the Target cell in UTRAN IE shall be included in the HANDOVER REPORT message.
+If the Handover Report Type IE is set to "Inter-system ping-pong", then the Target cell in NG-RAN IE shall be included in the HANDOVER REPORT message.